jorgemarcoux/Rocket-Elevators-Foundation/README.md

         <li>Slack-notifier</li>
 </ol>

-Our website deployed on CodeBoxx servers can be found at http://marcouxs.com/
+Our website deployed on CodeBoxx servers can be found at http://marcouxs.com/ .
+In order to visit the "backoffice" section, you will need to login with the following information: username: admin@admin.com , password: admin123
+ONce there you can try several APIs.
+If you click on "Elevators" on the left menu, you can see the Slack API in action by changing its status.

 ## Week-4, Team Project Description